Medical Policy: 02.01.32

 Although it is not exactly clear how PRP works, many experts have speculated that chronic, painful, degenerative conditions of the connective tissues, such as tendinopathies and osteoarthritis, are the result of failed or inadequate healing responses to repeated subacute injuries.
 Because connective tissues often have limited blood circulation, they have only a limited innate ability to repair the damages of daily wear and tear.
 Thus, if such damage regularly exceeds the daily repair capacity, the damage will slowly accumulate until the tissue function becomes impaired.
 Because the tissues do not suffer an acute insult, the acute healing pathways are not triggered to assist in healing the accumulated damage.
 Therefore, practitioners speculate that if the acute healing pathways can be activated, the body can be induced to repair the damage.
 Injection of PRP into the injury site is thought to stimulate an acute injury and may induce an acute healing process.

 Autologous platelet-derived growth factor (i.e. AutoloGel, SafeBlood and Procuren) is suggested for use in the management of chronic non-healing wounds.
 The Agency for Health Care Policy and Research’s (AHRQ) Practice Guideline Treatment of Pressure Ulcers concluded the effectiveness of growth factors for this indication has not been sufficiently established to warrant recommendation for use.
-Based on review of the peer reviewed medical literature there is insufficient evidence of the effectiveness of autologous platelet rich plasma (PRP) or autologous platelet derived growth factor (PDGF) in improving healing in chronic non healing wounds or for acute surgical wounds when the autologous PRP is applied directly to the closed incision or dehiscent wounds.
+Based on review of the peer reviewed medical literature there is insufficient evidence of the effectiveness of autologous platelet rich plasma (PRP) in improving healing in chronic non healing wounds or for acute surgical wounds when the autologous PRP is applied directly to the closed incision or dehiscent wounds.

-For PRP treatment, there are numerous small controlled trials for a wide variety of conditions.
+For autologous platelet-derived growth factors (APDGF) - platelet rich plasma (PRP), there are numerous small controlled trials for a wide variety of conditions.
 The potential benefit of PRP has received considerable interest due to the appeal of a simple, safe, low-cost and minimally invasive method of applying growth factors.
-However, current results of PRP trials are mixed.
+However, current results of PRP trials are mixed and studies are limited in both size and quality.
 A recent systemic review found that a greater portion of the studies reported no benefit from PRP than studies that reported a benefit.
 It is unknown if the mixed results are due to variability in the conditions studied and outcomes measured, to differences in platelet separation technique, concentration or activation, or to differences in the timing and frequency of administration.
 Additional studies are needed to resolve these issues.
+The evidence is insufficient to determine the effects of the technology on net health outcomes.

 In 2014, NICE issued guidance on the use of platelet rich plasma injections for osteoarthritis of the knee.
 NICE concluded that the current evidence on platelet-rich plasma injections for osteoarthritis of the knee raises no major safety concerns; however, the evidence on efficacy is inadequate in quality.
 NICE recommends this procedure should only be used with special arrangements for clinical governance, consent and audit or research.